 The duties of the individual members of the board do not differ as they are defined by objective criteria.
-In particular, the duty of care and loyalty (see question 19) requires the board to act in the same way as a diligent and competent member would have acted in the same circumstances.
+In particular, the duty of care and loyalty requires the board to act in the same way as a diligent and competent member would have acted in the same circumstances.
 Compliance with these duties is assessed by reference to an objective standard of diligence, unless a member of the board is an expert in a certain field.
-In this case, the standard applicable to such director will be assessed by reference to a diligent and competent director having the same level of expertise in the relevant field.
+In this case, the standard applicable to this director will be assessed by reference to a diligent and competent director with the same level of expertise in the relevant field.

-21 Delegation of board responsibilities
+Delegation of board responsibilities